 Early Enrollment Opportunities

-Youngstown State University offers programs that provide additional academic challenges to high school students who have demonstrated college readiness.
-The program allows qualified high school students to experience college-level course work, supplement their high school curriculum, enjoy special interests and accumulate college credit.
+Youngstown State University offers programs that provide additional academic challenges to 7th - 12th grade students who have demonstrated college readiness.
+The programs allow students to experience college-level course work, supplement their high school curriculum, enjoy special interests and accumulate college credit.
 Course work may be applied toward a program at Youngstown State University or may be transferable.
 Students who plan to continue at YSU after graduation from high school must reapply to YSU and provide a final high school transcript to the Office of Admissions.
 These programs include:

 The YSU College Credit Plus program (CCP) offers credit-bearing college courses to 7th - 12th grade students.
 Students earn college credit on an official YSU transcript that is transferable to any state-funded college or university in Ohio and some private and out-of-state schools.
 CCP students who plan to continue at YSU after graduating high school must reapply to YSU and provide their final high school transcript.
 See the College Credit Plus website for eligibility and information about course offerings in each school district.
 In addition: